 Genomic architecture.
 The fate of a newly-arrived gene is the function of two factors.
 Its likelhood of retention increases as it provides an increasingly beneficial function.
 However, its insertion may also be detrimental in interfering with genome-wide patterns fo information required to successfully manipulate the massive DNA polymer duing growth and reproduction.
 We study the embdedd information - here termed architecture - which differs between organisms and controls the flow of genes between taxa.

-Dr. Lawrence is seeking graduate students in the 2020 or 2021 incoming classes, from either the MCDB or EE graduate programs, with interests in computation biology and genome evolution.
+Dr. Lawrence is seeking a graduate student or post-doctoral researcher with interests in computational biology and genome evolution.